venkateshpachipala5059/Obstacle-Avoiding-Car-Arduino/README.md

 **P. Venkatesh**

-Diploma in Electronics & Communication Engineering
+Diploma in Electronics and Communication Engineering

+---

+⭐ If you found this project useful, consider giving it a star!